Integrated trading and business investment company strength to support agriculture in Western Australia

 In 1989, Sumitomo launched a joint venture with farmers in Western Australia to supply fertilizers to the local market, managing a range of processes from importing raw materials to blending and selling products.
 The business grew steadily, with the annual sales volume increasing from the initial 5,000 tons to exceed 300,000 tons in several years.
 This put the business in second place in the regional fertilizer market with a 25% share.
 In 2006, we reorganized the expanded WA fertilizer joint venture into a wholly owned subsidiary, which was established as SRWA.
 Since then, the company has briskly increased business to record an annual sales volume of 500,000 tons, or a 30% share, as reported recently.
 SRWA has become Sumitomo's major venture, leading its fertilizer business developed in and outside Japan.

 As is generally known, global networks for procuring raw materials are essential in the fertilizer business.
 What is as important is appropriate management know-how to enable efficient supply operations to meet individual farmers' demands, specifically by ensuring materials procurement at the optimal timing through accurately forecasting price trends and maintaining proper inventory control.
 In 2008, the financial crisis brought on by the Lehman collapse affected SRWA, which prompted the firm to drastically reform operation systems and flows for procurement, inventory control and sales, and establish a stronger business format that is more resistant to impacts from changing market conditions.
 With this format in place, the business took an upturn in 2011, getting back onto a growth track to achieve an all-time record high profit in 2014.
+Therefore SRWA inproved the corporate performace in 2011, after that keeps improving without a hitch.

 Offering refined consulting services